Camp for Troubled Girls Helps Connecticut Girls find Success

 NAMI – The National Alliance on Mental Health describes itself as the nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.
 With a mission to educate, advocate, listen, and lead, the National Alliance on Mental Health helps people with mental illnesses across America.

 Psychology Today – One of the most well-known magazines regarding psychology, Psychology Today has existed for over half a century.
 Their website, though not quite as old, features the print content plus a variety of useful links.
 Always up-to-date on current events, Psychology Today explores the news as it pertains to mental health.

-Asheville Academy for Girls helps Connecticut families from cities and towns like Darien New Canaan Greenwich Westport Weston Wilton Groton Long Point Town of Ridgefield Washington Roxbury
+Asheville Academy helps Connecticut families from cities and towns like Darien New Canaan Greenwich Westport Weston Wilton Groton Long Point Town of Ridgefield Washington Roxbury

-Some examples of cities from Connecticut which may have families who could use Asheville Academy for Girls: Bridgeport New Haven Stamford Hartford Waterbury Norwalk Danbury New Britain Bristol Meriden West Haven Milford
+Some examples of cities from Connecticut which may have families who could use Asheville Academy: Bridgeport New Haven Stamford Hartford Waterbury Norwalk Danbury New Britain Bristol Meriden West Haven Milford

 Asheville Academy helps Connecticut families from zip codes like these: